Achievable logoAchievable logo

 3. Draw a small line segment at that point with the calculated slope.

-Here’s the slope field for the given differential equation - notice the horizontal line segment at (0,0) and the slanted one at (0,1):
+Here’s the slope field for the given differential equation - notice the horizontal segment at (0,0) and the slanted one at (0,1):

 Slope field